Kidnapping of Ong Beang Leck: Discovery of Ong's death

 Meanwhile, four days after the ransom was paid, at a rental car company, the owner noticed that one of the red cars he rented out recently was plagued with a strange smell, and after discovering a stain resembling blood under the car's floormat, he reported the matter to the police, who later confirmed that the substance found in the car was indeed blood.
-One of the last three persons who rented the car, 22-year-old Richard Lai Choon Seng (赖春成 Lài Chūnchéng), a Singaporean electrical firm owner, was questioned by the police.
+One of the last three persons who rented the car, 22-year-old Richard Lai Choon Seng (赖春成 (Lài Chūnchéng, Lāi Chhun-sêng)), a Singaporean electrical firm owner, was questioned by the police.
 During interrogation, Lai remorsefully admitted that a murder took place inside the car while he was driving it.
 He told police that he was involved in the kidnapping of 19-year-old Ong Beang Leck, who he said was the one killed by his three accomplices inside the car.
-With Lai's information, the police managed to arrest one of the accomplices, 24-year-old Lee Chor Pet (also spelt Lee Choh Pet, alias Ah Peck; 李祖壁 Lĭ Zǔbì), who was a Malaysian from Kulai, Johor.
+With Lai's information, the police managed to arrest one of the accomplices, 24-year-old Lee Chor Pet (also spelt Lee Choh Pet, alias Ah Peck; 李祖壁 (Lí Chó͘-pek)), who was a Malaysian from Kulai, Johor.
 Lee was revealed to be a close friend of Ong, and he used to be an employee working under Ong's father.

 After his arrest, Lee admitted to his involvement in the abduction of Ong, and led police to a sewage manhole at Jurong, where the police found the highly decomposed body of Ong Beang Leck, the 19-year-old kidnap victim.
 Although the state of decomposition was very high, Ong's father was able to recognise it as his son's after seeing the clothes last wore by Ong prior to his disappearance and death.
 It was known that on the day of his abduction, Ong was lured by Lee into the car after he was told that they would be hanging out with some pretty girls.

 Three other suspects were later arrested for their alleged involvement in the kidnapping and death of Ong.
-Out of the trio, 32-year-old Lim Kim Kwee (alias Ah Tee; 林金贵 Lín Jīnguì) and 23-year-old Ho Kee Fatt (alias Ah Aw; 何记发 Hé Jìfā) were arrested in Malaysia by the Royal Malaysia Police and extradited back to Singapore to face charges of murder and kidnapping for ransom.
-A fifth man, 29-year-old Chow Sien Cheong (alias Ah Chong; 赵秀昌 Zhào Xìuchāng), was arrested in Singapore.
+Out of the trio, 32-year-old Lim Kim Kwee (alias Ah Tee; 林金贵 (Lîm Kim-kùi)) and 23-year-old Ho Kee Fatt (alias Ah Aw; 何记发; Pha̍k-fa-sṳ: Hò Ki-fat) were arrested in Malaysia by the Royal Malaysia Police and extradited back to Singapore to face charges of murder and kidnapping for ransom.
+A fifth man, 29-year-old Chow Sien Cheong (alias Ah Chong; 赵秀昌 (Zhào Xìuchāng, Tiāu Siù-chhiong)), was arrested in Singapore.
 Like Lee, both Lim and Ho were Malaysians, although Lim came from Penang while Ho came from Ipoh, Perak.
 The five men were all charged with murder.